-As at 30 June 2018 Somnomed operated in 29 countries and employed approximately 529 people in 29 countries, speaking over 10 languages, 54% of whom are female.
+As at 30 June 2020 Somnomed operated in 29 countries and employed approximately 443 people in 29 countries, speaking over 10 languages, 47% of whom are female.

 SomnoMed's commitment to creating a flexible working environment and to putting people with the appropriate skills in the correct jobs has resulted in a richly diverse workplace.
-For example, women comprise 25% of Board positions and 22% of senior management roles.

 The Board reviews its composition and assesses nominations for new appointments from time to time to ensure the Board benefits from diversity with regard to gender, skills and experience.
+The Board is aware that the proportional representation of women on the Board and in senior executive positions has declined and will seek to restore and increase the proportional balance in the future.

-The respective proportion of women and men in the Company including its subsidiaries ('consolidated entity') as at 30 June 2018 are as follows:
+The respective proportion of women and men in the Company including its subsidiaries ('consolidated entity') as at 30 June 2020 are as follows:

 Portion of women Proportion of men

 On the Board 25% 75%

-In senior executive positions 22% 78%
+In senior executive positions 0% 100%

-Across the whole organisation 54% 46%
+Across the whole organisation 47% 53%